Budry/release-monitor/README.md

     budry/release-monitor
 ```

-Required is only the first volume, application need to have configuration file.
+Required is only the first volume, application needs to have configuration file.
 The second volume is used for store last process release notification.
-When you dont use it and restart container application resend all notification from beginning.
+When you don't use it and restart container application, resend all notification from beginning.

 ### Configuration file